jcampbell05/volcano/README.md

 Python libraries.
 This is a major limitation that we plan to address in the future, which will make it possible to use the vast array of Python libraries and modules in Volcano programs.

-- **Primitive functions and operators**: Volcano currently does not support primitive functions like lower() for strings or operators like + or <.
+- **Primitive functions and comprison operartors**: Volcano currently does not support primitive functions like lower() for strings or comparisoon operators like > or <.
 This is a limitation that we plan to address in the future, which will make it easier to work with strings and other data types in Volcano.

 - **Async code**: Volcano currently does not support writing asynchronous code using the async and await keywords.
 This is a limitation that we plan to address in the future, which will make it possible to write more efficient and responsive programs in Volcano.